One Canada Square: 1990–2000: Opening and early years

-Park Pavilion
+2000–present: Park Pavilion

 In 2009, the building was extended with Park Pavilion, a two-story glass structure built on the east side of the building, designed by César Pelli and Koetter Kim.
 The extension replaced the stainless steel columns, car parking spaces and road leading to Canada Square.
 The extension was made to create more retail space at street level, where five tenants were chosen to occupy the space: four restaurants and Lloyds Bank.
 The extension's roof terrace is open to diners and contains a green roof having sedum moss.

+A terrorist plot was confirmed on 4 April 2008, when a terror cell appeared at Woolwich Crown Court accused of targeting Canary Wharf.
+The men denied the charges, but were found guilty for planning attacks on the Canary Wharf skyscrapers.